 Many of the academics doing this work also find their work gets referenced when governments ponder child-care policies and welfare programs.
 Dr. Lundberg says one of her studies was cited in an economics report to the president during the Obama administration.
 Dr. Corak says intergenerational cycles of poverty and the widening gap between rich and poor further draw policy-makers to this work.
 Issues such as the birth rate – too low here but still dangerously high in some developing nations – and the gender wage gap all can be better understood by family economists.

-“One thing economists think about a lot is causality, and trying to make sure when you present something, you work at finding the causal link,” says Dr. Connelly.
+“One thing economists think about a lot is causality, and trying to make sure when you present something, you work at finding the causal link,” says Dr. Connolly.
 Family economists combine serious thinking with mathematical rigour to try to understand how families can do their best.
 “We care not only about money,” says Dr. Ashraf.
 “We care about people being able to maximize their utility and have family unity.”